panoptesDev/Safecoin/crate-features/README.md

 The `safecoin-crate-features` offers a workaround to this "feature thrashing" problem by explicitly declaring all "C-like crates" with the union of all features that any other crate in the tree (either explicitly or implicitly) enable.
-All crates in the Safecoin source tree should depend on `safecoin-crate-features`.
+All crates in the Panoptis source tree should depend on `safecoin-crate-features`.

 ### Adding new dependent crates
 When unnecessary `cargo` rebuilds are observed, the first step is to figure what